Pyloric stenosis

 Causes

-The causes of pyloric stenosis are unknown, but genetic and environmental factors might play a role.
-Pyloric stenosis usually isn't present at birth and probably develops afterward.
+The causes of pyloric stenosis are unknown, but genes and environmental factors might play a role.
+Pyloric stenosis usually isn't present at birth but develops afterward.

 Risk factors